Restaurant Calculations: Financial Metrics Every Restaurateur Should Track to Outperform the Competition

 A Restaurant Owner’s survey found that the median cost to open a restaurant is $375,500.
 Ongoing operating costs will depend on location, the cuisine offered as well as the cost of labor and supplies.
 Marketing costs, utilities, and other miscellaneous expenses, such as equipment repairs and upgrades, must be factored in as well.

-The average profit margin in the restaurant industry is 3-5%.
+The average profit margin in the restaurant industry is 3% to 5%.
 Understanding what drives profit margins is critical to sustaining a restaurant business.
 Slight fluctuations in the cost of food and supplies can quickly cut into what is an already thin margin for many operators.

-- Metrics include sales, traffic, sales per labor hour, PPA, food, beverage, dine-in, to-go, catering, banquet, drive-thru, delivery & daypart
+• 24 metrics included: sales, traffic, food sales per labor hour, PPA, dine-in, to-go, catering, banquet, drive-thru, delivery & by daypart